Do I Need Personal Injury Protection in Texas?

 - 80% of lost wages or essential services for someone unemployed, such as childcare

-While PIP is required to be offered to policyholders, Med-Pay coverage is not required.
+While the Texas Department of Insurance does require all insurance providers to offer PIP to policyholders, Med-Pay coverage is not required.

 Med-Pay is similar to PIP and not required to be offered to drivers.
 Coverage is less expansive and offers: